Jessicaagnesiat/cyclistic-bike-share-analysis/README.md

 This project was completed as part of the Google Data Analytics Professional Certificate offered by Google through Coursera.

-The objective of this case study was to analyze how annual members and casual riders use Cyclistic bike-share services differently and provide data-driven recommendations to increase membership conversions.
+The objective of this case study was to analyze how annual members and casual riders use Cyclistic bike share services differently and provide data driven recommendations to increase membership conversions.

 ---